ray-project/ray/doc/source/serve/deployment-graph.md

 ## Concepts

 ### Deployment
-Upgradeable group of actors managed by the Serve controller.
-Currently the primary API in Ray Serve.
-At authoring time it’s the class or function under `@serve.deployment` decorator.
+Scalable, upgradeable group of actors managed by Ray Serve. __[See docs for detail](https://docs.ray.io/en/master/serve/core-apis.html#core-api-deployments)__

-### Node
+### DeploymentNode
-Smallest unit in a graph, typically an annotated class but can also be a function, backed by a group of actors that are scalable and reconfigurable.
+Smallest unit in a graph, typically a serve annotated class or function, backed by a Deployment.

+### Bind
+A graph building API applicable to decorated class or function.  `decorated_class_or_func.bind(*args, **kwargs)` generates an IR node that can be used to build graph, and bound arguments will be applied at execution time, including dynamic user input.

 ### Deployment Graph
-Collection of nodes that forms a DAG that represents an inference graph for complicated tasks.
+Collection of deployment nodes bound together that forms a DAG that represents an inference graph for complicated tasks, can be deployed and call as a unit.
 Ex: ensemble, chaining, dynamic selection.

-### Bind
-A graph building API applicable to decorated class or function.  `decorated_class_or_func.bind(*args, **kwargs)` generates an IR node that can be used to build graph, and bound arguments will be applied at execution time, including dynamic user input.

 +++